Tiny-Earth/DemoSite/site/src/inclusive.md

 ---
 ## Inclusive Learning Defined

+`Text from Sarah: Inclusive learning refers to all the factors that contribute to an environment where students feel a sense of belonging, value, and respect, and where they are provided with the necessary resources and opportunities to learn.
+Several factors – the content, teaching choices, instructors, and students – work together to create a course climate that includes and supports students in learning.`

 Inclusive learning encompasses the strategies, structure and climate of a learning environment.
 An inclusive learning environment is one in which students feel a sense of belonging, value, and respect, and are provided with the necessary resources and opportunities to actively learn.

 ---
 ## Why Inclusive Learning

+`Text from Sarah: The Scientific Teaching module explained why diversity is important for STEM and how equitable science education addresses the structural, individual, intentional, and unintentional biases that discourage HEC students from pursuing STEM.

+Equitable science education starts with inclusive learning environments.
+There is no shortage of proven inclusive teaching methods; in fact the number of choices can be overwhelming.
+This module provides a supplement to the many examples woven into the rest of the Scientific Teaching Course.
+It distills several key evidence-based practices, contextualizes them for college STEM courses, and gives you the chance to evaluate how to apply them in your course.
+You will also explore your identity, biases, and assumptions and consider how they influence who feels included or excluded in your course.`

 Diversity in STEM starts with inclusive learning environments.
 There is no shortage of proven inclusive teaching methods; in fact the number of choices can be overwhelming.
 Moreover, who we are as people also influences the learning environment.